AcePeQ/AcePeQ/README.md

 <h3 align="left">I'm an aspiring frontend React developer from Grębków,
 Poland and a graduate of WIT Academy in Warsaw, where I studied IT.
+I primarily focus on frontend development using React & Typescript, and I enjoy exploring and learning new things in my spare time.
+I've been self-taught for over 2 years and am still striving to dive deeper into the world of programming to learn more.

 </h3>

 - 👨‍💻 All of my projects are available at https://nojszewmdev.netlify.app/